gtk-rs/gtk4-rs/examples/css/README.md

 # CSS

-This example demonstrates how to use CSS with gtk4-rs.
+This example demonstrates how to use CSS.

 ![Screenshot](screenshot.png)